dvidelabs/flatcc/README.md

 - thorough test cases
 - monster sample project
 - fast build times

-New in 0.4.0:
-- support for big endian platforms.
+- support for big endian platforms (as of 0.4.0)
 - support for big endian encoded flatbuffers on both le and be platforms.
 Enabled on `be` branch.
 - size prefixed buffers - see also `doc/builder.md`